PG1003/observer/README.md

 The lifetime of the connection ends when the lifetime of the subject ends or when the scoped connection object goes out of scope.

 Scoped connections are returned by the ```pg::connect``` functions when connecting a member function or a callable to a subject.
-These connections can be used at places where a limited number of connections are maintained.
+This connection type can be used at places where a limited number of connections are maintained.

 ```c++
 pg::subject< int > s;